hyperledger/indy-plenum/README.md

 3. If you are homebrew fan, you can install it using this brew command: ```brew install python3```

-4. To homebrew package manager see: http://brew.sh/
+4. To install homebrew package manager see: http://brew.sh/

 5. Once you have the homebrew installed on your machine, run ```brew install libsodium``` to install libsodium.